simonlindholm/asm-differ/README.md

 /path/to/diff.sh [flags] (function|rom addr)
 ```

-The `-o` flag is recommended.
-See the script for more details.
+Recommended flags are `-mwo` (automatically run `make` on source file changes, and include symbols in diff).
+See `--help` for more details.